Michigan State shooter’s note says he felt hated, rejected - NewsBreak

 “They made me who I’m am today a killer,” the note read.
 “I’m a person,” and “They hate me why? why? why? why?”

-McRae, who lived in nearby Lansing, had no apparent connection to the East Lansing school.
-The rampage began about 8 p.m. on Feb.
-13 when shots were fired inside a classroom at Berkey Hall on the north end of campus.
-Police believe McRae then walked into the nearby student union building firing more shots.
+McRae, who lived in nearby Lansing, had no connection to the school.
+The rampage began shortly after 8 p.m. on Feb.
+13 when shots were fired inside a classroom at Berkey Hall, which is easily accessible from Grand River Avenue, a major street in East Lansing.

+McRae then fired more shots nearby at the MSU Union, a landmark building where students can snack and study, and the public, too, can visit.
+Security video released Friday shows McRae checking his gun as he entered through a rear door.

-Students were ordered to shelter in place for four hours and — “run, hide, fight” — if necessary as the campus was placed on an hourslong lockdown.
+At 8:30 p.m., an alert went out to students and staff to shelter in place and “run, hide, fight” if necessary.
+Authorities didn’t know that McRae already had left campus.

-Police put a photo of McRae on social media at 11:18 p.m.
-A 911 call was received 17 minutes from someone who saw a person matching McRae’s description in Lansing.
-McRae shot himself in an industrial area about 4 miles (6.4 kilometers) from campus at 11:49 p.m. when approached by officers.
+Police put a photo of him on social media at 11:18 p.m.
+A 911 call was received just 17 minutes later from someone who saw a person matching his description in Lansing.
+McRae shot himself about 4 miles (6.4 kilometers) from campus at 11:49 p.m. when approached by officers.

-Detectives also found two handguns and ammunition.
+Detectives found two handguns and ammunition.
 The note was found in his pocket.

 “There’s a group of us, 20 of us and I’m the leader,” also was written on it.
 “I will be shooting up MSU and some of the other groups will be going to Colorado Springs to shoot up (redacted).
 Another team of ... group will be going to New Jersey and they will shoot up (redacted) High school and (redacted) Middle school.
 They hurted me”

-“Comprehensive reviews and detailed follow-up” shows that “McRae acted alone and was not working with other people,” authorities said.

-Police initially said it appeared from the note that McRae felt he had been slighted in some way by people or businesses, adding that he had no connection to the victims or the school and had worked at a grocery chain warehouse.

-Police said Friday that their investigation continues.
-McRae’s route once he left the campus still is being reviewed.
+Police said their investigation was not finished.
+McRae’s route after he left the campus still was being reviewed.

-About 1,450 911 calls were made to the county’s dispatch center from the start of the shooting to 1 a.m.
+About 1,450 calls were made to the county’s 911 dispatch center from the start of the shootings to 1 a.m.
 Feb.
 15, police said.
-It wasn’t clear how many of the calls were related to the shooting.
+It wasn’t clear how many calls were related to the shootings.

 Killed were Arielle Anderson, 19; Brian Fraser, 20; and Alexandria Verner, 20, all of suburban Detroit.